 A: Your oral presentation should be 15 minutes, including questions and answers.

-Q1: What is the deadline for accepting the invitation to present at 2019 SACNAS?
+Q1: What is the deadline for accepting the invitation to present at the 2020 SACNAS conference?

 A: Once notified you have been accepted to present you will be given a deadline to accept your

 presentation and a deadline to register for the conference, via email.
 If you do not accept or register on time you will be automatically disqualified from presenting at the 2020 SACNAS conference.